ChamiLamelas/IntensityProject/README.md

 ## Dependencies
 * Download Python 3.9.1+ from [here](https://www.python.org/downloads/).
-* Install Python Image Library via [Pillow fork](https://pypi.org/project/Pillow/).
-This can be done with `pip` (the Python package manager installed with Python) by typing this command in a terminal window:
+* Install [NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), and the Python Image Library via [Pillow fork](https://pypi.org/project/Pillow/).
+This can be done with `pip` (the Python package manager installed with Python) by typing these commands in a terminal window:
     ```
+    pip install numpy
+    pip install pandas
     pip install pillow
     ```